IRIT is a geometric modeling environment that allows one to model

 |xogldrvs/xgldrvs/xglmdrvs/xmtdrvs/x11drvs/wntdrvs/wntgdrvs/os2drvs/amidrvs: Display devices (and viewing programs at the same time) for Unix's Open GL and gl, gl/Motif, X11, X11/Motif, Window XP/2000/NT/Win98/Win95 (possibly with Open GL), OS2 2.x/3.x, and AMIGA.
 All these drivers support the display of animation using animation curves.|

-areas.
-Several examples includes (See also Images and Pictures - IRIT):
+industrial) areas.
+Several research examples includes (See also Images and Pictures - IRIT):

 |Adaptive Isocurve Coverage.
 A coverage based on adaptive extraction of isocurves can be used for various purposes from toolpath for machining purposes to image rendering.
 This algorithm, that is exploiting symbolic computation, is implemented using the IRIT solid modeller and a tool named xgladap make use of the hardware of the SGI systems to provide real time rendering using adaptive isocurves.|